cinnamon applesauce

 smooth deliciousness

 Recently, I was talking to someone who hates applesauce.
-I think it was mostly the texture that grossed them out, but at the mere mention of the stuff their nose wrinkled in total disgust.
-And honestly, I can almost understand that reaction if we're talking about the store-bought kind because I don't think it's all that spectacular myself.
+I think it was mostly the texture that grossed them out, but they wrinkled their nose in total disgust at the mere mention of the stuff .
+I can almost understand that reaction if we're talking about the store-bought kind because, if I'm being honest, I don't think it's all that spectacular myself.

 I did quickly counter their flat-out rejection with a serious question though, because it begs asking: but have you ever tried homemade applesauce?
 Creamy-smooth, delectable, cinnamon-y, fresh-from-the-pot applesauce?
 Because that kind of applesauce is a whole different beast.
 Obviously, their answer was no. Because really, how often do I hear about people outside of my home just whipping up a batch nowadays?
 Never.
 The answer to that is: never.
 Which is a real crying shame.

-In my childhood, I don't remember eating anything but homemade applesauce.
+As a child, I don't remember eating anything but homemade applesauce.
 I'm sure that I did, but it was so unremarkable that I have no recollection of it.
 The homemade stuff simmered by my grandfather for our The Sunday Before Christmas celebrations, however, was absolutely delicious.
-In retrospect—knowing my grandparent's penchant for sugar—it was probably loaded with so much refined sugar that it could no longer even be considered a healthy addition to the meal, but it was still superb.
+In retrospect—and knowing my grandparent's penchant for sugar—it was probably loaded with so much refined sugar that it could no longer even be considered a healthy addition to the meal, but it was still superb.
 And I stand behind my belief that if you haven't tasted homemade applesauce, then you haven't really tasted applesauce at all.

-And the very best thing about homemade applesauce?
-It's an absolute breeze to make!
+Second only to the taste, there's something else I love about this home-simmered applesauce and that is this: it's an absolute breeze to make!
+Once the apples are quartered and cored, it's just a waiting game as the comforting smell of cinnamon fills the house.
 With cinnamon or without.
 Creamy or chunky.
 Served hot or served cold.
 Truly, I'll eat it any way it's served and savor every last bite!
-I'm unexpectedly hosting a small Thanksgiving this year, and applesauce was quickly added to the vegan menu plan (along with these).
+I'm unexpectedly hosting a small Thanksgiving this year, and applesauce was quickly added to the vegan menu plan (along with some tasty Chickpea Parm).
 I can already taste (and smell) the cinnamon-y deliciousness as I write...

 cinnamon applesauce recipe